Chart Color Schemes

 Lake Illawarra displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Lake Illawarra, as evaluated at the 2016 Census, comprised 50.2% houses and 49.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
-Home ownership in Lake Illawarra was at 28.0%, with mortgaged dwellings at 21.7% and rented dwellings at 50.3%.
+Lake Illawarra's dwelling structure, as per the latest Census, consisted of 50.2% houses and 49.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
+Home ownership in Lake Illawarra was at 28.0%, with mortgaged dwellings at 21.7% and rented ones at 50.3%.
 The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $2,167.
-The median weekly rent figure was $328, compared to Non-Metro NSW's $430.
-Nationally, Lake Illawarra's mortgage repayments were lower at $1,733 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Median weekly rent in Lake Illawarra was recorded at $328, compared to Non-Metro NSW's $430.
+Nationally, Lake Illawarra's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing